 Summary: This article was written and published Sept. ’15; edited Aug. ’17.
 This article is at times a bit technical, yet always very easy to understand.
 Again there are only three dispensations worth considering and basically two ways in viewing the character of the throne of God – either as a governmental throne or a throne of grace.
 Eventually the article provides some exciting teaching and insights on the biblical hopes of genuine Christians.
 This readily comes out to the surface when the principles of the dispensations are understood and contrasted with each other.
 And it isn’t just the throne of God in its different character that may be paired with the different dispensations, but also the different names of God as He has revealed Himself in relationship with man during the time of these differing dispensations.
 The Christian possessing a basic understanding of Scripture should have no problem following along.

 The three dispensations each distinguish themselves by having differing foundational principles.
 The Jewish dispensation was entirely based on human responsibility.
 Israel was the test-case representing all mankind in Adam.
 Instead of one command, now God gives man in Adam ten commandments.
 The law was given only to Israel.
 It was the perfect rule or measure of creature responsibility resulting in human righteousness.
 “Do this and live” was the expression of this principle.
 The Jewish dispensation, and Judaism (the Mosaic law), had as its founding principle human responsibility (Lev.
 18:5, Neh.
 9:29, Gal.
 3:12, Rom.
 10:5).
-What brought an end to the Jewish dispensation was Israel’s failure to receive their Messiah when He came to them in goodness and mercy.
+What brought a suspension of the Jewish dispensation was Israel’s failure to receive their Messiah when He came to them in goodness and mercy.
 This again was a failure in responsibility for the Jews.
 They were the most privileged nation on the face of the earth – God’s own chosen people.
 When they killed the Son (Matt.
 21:37-39) the entire human race in Adam failed (Rom.
 3:9-19).
 At that time God condemned the world (John 12:31), declaring man in Adam as lost and by nature disobedient (Eph.
 2:2-3).

 It is not that human responsibility has disappeared during our present dispensation.
-It simply is no longer being tested by God to see if man, by obedience in his responsibilities, may be able to save himself.
+It simply is no longer being tested by God to see if man, by obedience, may be able to save himself.
 God specifically tested human responsibility in man in four different ways, at four different times in the Old Testament and Gospels: Adam in innocence, man fallen in Adam without the law, man fallen in Adam with the law (Israel), and God in human flesh come in grace and goodness to His own (to Israel) – all four constitute God’s comprehensive testing of man in the flesh proving his depravity.
 In the last two cases Israel stood as the privileged and special people of God representing the fallen human race in Adam.

 As a biblical principle, all responsibility issues forth from the existing relationship one is conscious of being in.
 Man was created by God and existed from the beginning as a creature conscious of having a relationship with his Creator.
 Having such consciousness, man must obey the will of God in that relationship.
 Adam, when he was created in innocence, sinned in his one act of disobedience.
 Adam, the responsible man, failed in his responsibility when God tested him by the one command.
 Mankind in Adam was now fallen and a sinner.
 As long as God was testing man’s creature responsibility, mankind was on probation.
 The testing of man continued from Adam in innocence in the garden to right before the cross of Christ.
 In the gospels and before the crucifixion God condemns the world, and declares man lost.
 This is no longer probation.
 The testing of man’s creature responsibility was finished.
 Man was proven by God to be utterly depraved.

 I listed above the four ways by which God tested mankind.
-The last two involved the Jewish dispensation – man fallen in Adam with the law (Israel) and also when Messiah was sent to them (Israel).
-The Messiah coming to the Jews was the last testing of human responsibility by God.
+The last two took place during the Jewish dispensation – man fallen in Adam with the law (Israel) and also when Messiah was sent to them (Israel).
+The Messiah coming was the last testing of human responsibility by God.
 When they rejected their Messiah and killed the Son, all testing was complete.
 The Scriptures describe the event of the cross as coming at the “fullness of the time” (Gal.
 4:4) and the “end of the world” (Heb.
 9:26).
 The time of man’s probation had run out and God condemns the world (John 12:31).
 But certainly the last two means of God testing man defines the Jewish dispensation, and gives the principle of creature responsibility as the dispensation’s founding principle.

 The cross of Jesus Christ represents the foundation by which God now comes in with His own work – not man’s work being looked at and tested, but God’s work which is always perfect and eternal.
 On the cross Jesus bore away all the believer’s sins.
 These were our failures in our responsibilities as sons of Adam.
 All the Christian’s sins are forgiven and gone – this is a secure and eternal work based on a one time, yet eternal sacrifice.
 The believer’s Adam responsibility has been dealt with by God.
 It was fully judged on the cross when God condemned his own Son to death (Rom.
 8:3).
 And we also died with Christ, so that the life we now have, the life of a resurrected Christ, represents a new existence, a new life, a new creation.
 We are now born of God instead of being born of Adam.
 The believer is now in Christ, the second Adam.
 “The old man was crucified with Christ…” (Rom.
 6:6) Our connection to Adam has been severed.
 Our Adam existence has ended.